dan59314/Real-time-Face-Recognition/README.md

 The gray face will then saved in folder "\\Faces\\"

 ## Step 3.
 Training.py
-This will train and update the mode "trainner.yml" from input faces in "\\Faces\\"
+This will train and update the model "trainner.yml" from input faces in "\\Faces\\"

 ## Step 4.
 FaceRecogition_RealTime.py
 Execute this to start realtime face detecting and recognizing from the usb camera.